SirajRafique/The-Language-Hub/README.md

 5. The user can book their course via the book button on the hero image or navigate to the booking page by clicking sign up on the top right.
 They can also view the courses tab which will bring up all the courses.
 They can make an inquiry by completing the contact form on the sign up page.
 6. The user can immeadiately navigate to the booking page via the book button on the hero image.
 7. Contact form is available on the sign up page.
 8. There are social media links on each page at the bottom which the user can click on.

 ### Technologies used
 ---------------------

-HTML
+HTML and CSS programming languages

-CSS
+Google Fonts to style the website fonts

 ### Testing